 ‘Dancing on ropes with fettered legs: the rewards and challenges of translating livres d’artistes’, at It Gives Us the Other: Poetry and Translation, a conference and workday at the University of Nottingham, March 2011.

-I translate regularly for France’s Institut National de l’Histoire de l’Art (INHA), including scholarly abstracts for the institute’s journal Perspectives, and conference texts.
+My academic translation work includes journal articles for the Institut Français de la Mode (fashion & feminism, fashion & diversity…) and France’s Institut National de l’Histoire de l’Art (INHA: article abstracts for the institute’s journal Perspectives, and conference texts.)

 - Denis Ribouillault, ‘Regurgitating Nature: On a celebrated anecdote by Karel van Mander about Pieter Bruegel the Elder’, Journal of Historians of Netherlandish Art, January 2016.

 - ‘Irene Kopelman: Expanded drawing’ by Bertrand Prévost (Université Michel de Montaigne Bordeaux 3), in Chiral Garden: Le Journal de la Verrière 3, October 2013.

 - Patrick Chamoiseau, a critical study and select anthology, by Samia Khassab-Charfi, Institut Français/Gallimard, 2012.